funtoo/appi/README.rst

 is recommended.
 However, you are allowed to go up to 99 characters per line *if* you need some extra space for readability concerns.

-Implementing a new feature that has a GitHub issue
+Implementing a new feature that has a GitLab issue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you wish to implement a new feature (or even only start working on it) that already has a
-GitHub issue, please pay attention to its milestone.
+GitLab issue, please pay attention to its milestone.
 The milestone indicates in which version
 this feature is planned, and thus, to which branch you should send your pull request.

 If the issue has no milestone, please indicate in a comment that you are interested in working